 MonoDAQ plugin icon does not appear in DEWESoft Channel Setup - How to enable the MonoDAQ-U plugin

-MonoDAQ plugin is not found in Settings/Extensions/+ menu
+MonoDAQ plugin is not found in Settings/Devices/+ or in Settings/Extensions/+ menu

 3 Channel configuration

 Front end of the MonoDAQ-U-X device can be configured in many different ways.
 Since the pins labelled 1 to 8 on the front panel can be either analog or digital, inputs or outputs, the configuration table helps the user to configure them.

 Each pin is configured starting with the Function column.
 Depending on the chosen function (voltage input, voltage output, thermocouple input, strain gauge input etc.), the Type column provides available types of that function (single ended, differential etc.) and the Range column provides the available input / ouptut ranges.